chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### Fall Equity Research Analyst, Westlake Securities

 [Westlake Securities](https://www.westlakesecurities.com/westlake-approach/) is a boutique middle market investment bank founded in 2003 and headquartered in Austin, Texas.
-I served as an Equity Research Analyst during the Fall 2024 semester, where I produced research on energy and industrials sectors equities.
+I served as an Equity Research Analyst during the Fall 2024 semester, where I produced proprietary investment research on energy and industrials sectors equities.

 ### Founder and Consultant, ArdentOperations SMB Consulting